Mineaurion/Aurionchat/README.md

 ## Fabric

-The mod need [Luckperms](https://modrinth.com/mod/luckperms/versions) to be working with a minimal version of 5.1.20 and [CompleteConfig](https://modrinth.com/mod/completeconfig/versions) with a minimal version of 2.1.0 .
+The mod need [Luckperms](https://modrinth.com/mod/luckperms/versions) to be working with a minimal version of 5.1.20.
 The config file is the same syntax as the sponge one.

 ## Automessage